PierreAdam/PlayForm-JodaDataBinder/README.md

 ### ISO-8601 annotations

-If you want to build an API or simply a route that take some free arguments from the user, you can use the annotions ```JodaISO8601DateTimeFormat``` or ```JodaISO8601TimeFormat```.
+If you want to build an API or simply a route that takes some free arguments from the user, you can use the annotions ```JodaISO8601DateTimeFormat``` or ```JodaISO8601TimeFormat```.
 These annotations allow a flexible format from the user.
 Not all ISO-8601 format will work but the most common / most reasonable ones are available.

 ##### @JodaISO8601DateTimeFormat